YYF121/SDS-SAR/README.md

 This repository is built for the SDS-SAR paper.
 We thank the SAR image despeckling and self-supervised learning communities for their valuable research foundations.

-## License

-This project is released for academic research.
-Please refer to the LICENSE file for details.